 - Small amounts of black tea are possibly safe for pregnant women and breastfeeding mothers.
 Limit to 3 cups of black tea a day.

-- People who have anemia, anxiety disorders, bleeding disorders, diabetes, heart problems, diarrhea, and glaucoma should use black tea with caution.
+- People who have anemia, anxiety disorders, bleeding disorders, diabetes, heart problems, diarrhea, and glaucoma should drink black tea with caution.

 3. White Tea

-- Like green tea, white tea can increase the antioxidant capacity.19
+- Supplies antioxidants: Like green tea, white tea can increase the antioxidant capacity.19

-- These catechins may also increase metabolism, promoting weight loss.20
+- Promotes weight loss: The catechins may also increase our metabolic rate, promoting weight loss.20

-- The preliminary research found that white tea extract has more effective anti-cancer properties.
-However, more studies need to be done to recognize this property of white tea.21
+- Prevents cancer: Preliminary research has found that white tea extract has effective anti-cancer properties.
+However, more studies need to be done to consolidate this trait.21

 4. Oolong Tea

-This tea is the most complex of all the tea categories.
-It is partially oxidized with characteristics of both green and black tea.23
+This tea is the most complex of all the classes of tea.
+It is partially oxidized with characteristics of both green and black tea.23 It, too, can do us a lot of good:

-- Like green tea, the presence of powerful antioxidants, polyphenols in oolong tea enhances your digestive system.
+- Enhances digestion: Like green tea, the powerful polyphenols in oolong tea enhance the functions of our digestive system.

-- If you suffer from eczema, you can rely on oolong tea to get relief.26 The antiallergic properties of tea polyphenols might be the factor behind this.
+- Treats eczema: If you suffer from eczema, you can rely on oolong tea to get relief.26 The anti-allergic properties of polyphenols are likely to be responsible.

-- Massive ingestion of oolong tea leads to high caffeine intake, which may result in rhabdomyolysis – a condition that affects muscle tissue.28
+- Excessive consumption of oolong tea entails a high caffeine intake.
+This may result in rhabdomyolysis – a condition that affects muscle tissue.28

 5. Chamomile Tea

-- Chamomile tea is an effective sleep-inducer.
-Traditionally, chamomile tea has been used to treat insomnia.29 The flavonoids, a group of antioxidant phytonutrients are believed to be responsible for the sedative effect.
+- Promotes sleep: Chamomile tea is an effective sleep-inducer.
+Chamomile tea has been traditionally used to treat insomnia.30 The flavonoids, a group of antioxidant phytonutrients are believed to be responsible for its sedative effect.

-- Chamomile tea is also effective in preventing the progress of hyperglycemia and diabetic complications.31
+- Stabilizes blood sugar: Chamomile tea is effective in preventing the progress of hyperglycemia and diabetic complications.31

-- And the good news is that if you wash your face with chamomile tea, it will leave a healthy glow on your face.32
+- Brightens complexion: The good news is that if you wash your face with chamomile tea, it will leave a healthy glow on your face.32

 - Large amounts of highly concentrated chamomile tea may cause nausea and vomiting.33